learning-zone/react-basics/next-basics.md

 ## Q. How do you implement geolocation-based routing in Next.js Middleware?

-Next.js Middleware on Vercel automatically populates `request.geo` with the visitor's country, region, and city, derived from the request IP — no extra library needed.
+Next.js Middleware on Vercel automatically populates `request.geo` with the visitor\'s country, region, and city, derived from the request IP — no extra library needed.

 ```ts
 // middleware.ts